-Is a Non-Compete Legally Enforceable in New Mexico?
+Legally Enforceable in New Mexico?

-Yes, employers can enforce non-compete agreements in New Mexico.
-However, it’s up to the court system to determine whether a specific agreement is reasonable.
-For example, non-compete agreements set up to completely restrict a former employee’s ability to be gainfully employed in his or her trade aren’t likely to pass the reasonability test.
+For example, non-compete agreements set up to completely restrict a former employee’s ability to be gainfully employed in their trade aren’t likely to pass the reasonability test.
 Therefore, employers must word these contracts carefully to avoid overreaching and making them null and void.

 - Employee has to receive some consideration in return for agreeing to a non-compete.

-- Certain healthcare providers cannot bind employees under New Mexico law [1]
+- Certain healthcare providers cannot bind employees under New Mexico law.

 What’s Protected?